rosflight/rosflight_docs/docs/rosflight/user-guide/flight-controller-setup.md

 ## Flashing Firmware using the Cleanflight Configurator

+!!! warning "TODO"
+    Update flashing instructions when supported hardware is finalized.
+Consider switching to the Betaflight configurator since Cleanflight development has stalled.

 * Download the latest version of ROSflight for your board [here](https://github.com/rosflight/firmware/releases).
 * Install the Cleanflight configurator - It is an extension to Google Chrome - [link](https://chrome.google.com/webstore/detail/cleanflight-configurator/enacoimjcgeinfnnnpajinjgmkahmfgb?hl=en)